rgehrsitz/rex/docs/decisions/REX-M7.md

 The owner is enforced by an expiring, compare-and-renew Redis lease scoped to the configured durable namespace.
 Losing the lease fails readiness and stops the worker.
 Each partition therefore needs a unique namespace.
+One `RedisStore` can open one durable partition; a second open is rejected instead of silently retargeting snapshot and commit operations.

 Producers append one `payload` field containing the normal REX fact-event JSON.
 The Redis stream ID is the stable input identity.
 Redis acceptance is the